lermilio/caltrac/README.md

 - Users can view Daily, Weekly, and Monthly summaries.
 - Fetches live whoop data for current day on each load.
-- Ability to navigate to previous, days, weeks, and months.
-Days with no data will display adequate message.
+- Ability to navigate to previous days, weeks, and months.
+Days with no data will display an adequate message.

 <img src="https://github.com/user-attachments/assets/9cdfcf53-48ee-4ff1-bddf-1daf76e6a0d5" width="250"/>